Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - A minimum presence in the country under a temporary residence permit is required.
 In case you stay out of the country for longer periods, you must first prolong your temporary residency before being able to apply for permanent residency according to the requirements stated by the current law.

-- The permanent residency is only revoked if you leave Chile for more than two years and do not ask for an extension at the corresponding consulate.
-This extension can be issued once for another two years.
+– Note: The new immigration law restricts absence from Chile to 60 days for maintaining permanent residence eligibility, down from 180 days. - Permanent residency can be revoked if you leave Chile for more than two years and do not ask for an extension at the corresponding consulate.
+This extension can only be issued once for an additional two years.

 - The documents you must submit when applying for permanent residency depend on the category on which your application is based.